pydata/xarray/doc/user-guide/terminology.rst

         the specified dimensions and creates a new ``Dataset`` containing all the variables and coordinates.

     Concatenating
-        Concatenating is used to combine two or more Datasets or DataArrays along a new dimension.
-When concatenating, xarray stacks the datasets or dataarrays along a new dimension, and the resulting ``Dataset`` or ``Dataarray`` will have the same variables and coordinates along the other dimensions.
+        Concatenating is used to combine two or more Datasets or DataArrays along a dimension.
+When concatenating, xarray arranges the datasets or dataarrays along a new dimension, and the resulting ``Dataset`` or ``Dataarray`` will have the same variables and coordinates along the other dimensions.

     Combining
-        Combining in xarray is a general term used to describe the process of combining two or more DataArrays or Datasets into a single ``DataArray`` or ``Dataset`` using some combination of merging and concatenation operations.
+        Combining in xarray is a general term used to describe the process of arranging two or more DataArrays or Datasets into a single ``DataArray`` or ``Dataset`` using some combination of merging and concatenation operations.